fengalin/midi-sniffer/README.md

 ```

 **Note:** `jack` support requires development libraries and headers to be
 available in your compilation environment.
-On Unix-like systems, the package
+On a Unix-like system, the package
-should look like `jack-audio-connection-kit-devel` or
+should be named `jack-audio-connection-kit-devel` or
 `pipewire-jack-audio-connection-kit-devel`.

 ## Run

-If compilation succeeds, you should be able to launch the executable with:
+After a successful compilation, launch the executable with:

 ```
 target/release/midi-sniffer